arashnm80/arashnm80.github.io/quotes.md

 > I can do whatever the fu*k I can do.

-> Live a life I can be proud of.

 > lead people who lead people.

 > newton's third law, The only way of getting somewhere is to leave something behind.

 > if i choose nothing, i will get nothing.

+> If I don't know what I want, I can't judge myself for not achieving it.

 > My choice is not what I'm thinking, saying or writing but what I'm actually doing right now.

-> If I don't know what I want, I can't judge myself for not achieving it.

 > Everything comes at a price.